GenesysCloudBlueprints/ani-blacklist/blueprint/index.md

 * Administrator-level knowledge of Genesys Cloud
 * Expereince with REST API authentication
-* Experience with Postman

 ### Genesys Cloud account

 * A Genesys Cloud CX 1 license.
 For more information, see [Genesys Cloud Pricing](https://www.genesys.com/pricing "Opens the Genesys Cloud pricing article").
 * The Master Admin role in Genesys Cloud.
 For more information, see [Roles and permissions overview](https://help.mypurecloud.com/?p=24360 "Opens the Roles and permissions overview article") in the Genesys Cloud Resource Center.
-* CX as Code.
-For more information, see [CX as Code](https://developer.genesys.cloud/devapps/cx-as-code/ "Goes to the CX as Code page") in the Genesys Cloud Developer Center.

 ## Configure Genesys Cloud